 Despite the fact that this product has 100s of positive reviews we are extremely skeptical of its effectiveness.
-After testing it out for nearly 3 months we concluded that the results were dismal at best.
+After testing it out for nearly 3 months we concluded that the results were moderate at best.
 There was a slight improvement in skin patches afflicted with stretch marks but it wasn’t anything impressive.

 In fact, other stretch mark removal creams have consistently performed far better than DermaRestore, and did so in less time.
 This is another reason we believe the claims that the company paid individuals to leave positive reviews for their product on the Amazon listing.

 For better and faster results we highly recommend trying a different product such as SkinCeption Intensive Stretch Mark Therapy or TriLastin.
 Both of these products are proven to work well, are about the same price, and are far more likely to leave you a happy customer than DermaRestore.